2023 Carer Wellbeing Survey

 Frequently Asked Questions

-Carers are responsible for taking care of the welfare of large numbers of vulnerable Australians, providing often challenging and complex caring duties.
-Researchers and advocates need to know more about how to support the wellbeing of carers, ensuring they have a high quality of life while providing quality of life to the people they care for.
-The national Carer Wellbeing Survey is addressing this gap; it seeks to build a comprehensive picture of the wellbeing of carers overtime, and how carers can best be supported.
+Carers take the responsibility of providing unpaid care to family, friends, and loved ones all across Australia.
+Carers are often presented challenging and complex caring duties.
+Therefore, researchers and advocates need to know more about how to support the wellbeing of carers, ensuring they have a high quality of life while providing quality of life to the people they care for.
+The Carer Wellbeing Survey is addressing this gap; it seeks to build a comprehensive picture of the wellbeing of carers overtime, and how carers can best be supported.

 The Survey is open to anyone over the age of 14 years who identifies as a carer – both currently caring or has been a carer in the past.